Click to download our Free Psilocybin Sourcing Guide

 Our hosts differentiate between spirituality and religion, explaining how and why psychedelics can lead to a deeper sense of spirituality for many individuals, even those who are agnostic or atheist.

-Before closing off, Nicholas and Jimmy share some tips for exploring spirituality and offer practical advice on integrating psychedelic experiences into your life.
+Before closing off, they share some tips for exploring spirituality and offer practical advice on integrating psychedelic experiences into your life.

 This episode is part of the Psychedelic Passage Podcast X Blog series.
 For an in-depth analysis of the research studies and anecdotal evidence that informed this conversation, check out “How Psychedelic Therapy Can Change Personality & Spirituality”.